Peoria Slip and Fall Lawyer

 Some of the most common injuries that we see include the following:

-- Traumatic brain injuries: The problem with traumatic brain injuries is that they can escape the notice of medical professionals until it is too late.
-For example, after sustaining trauma to the head, the slipped, and fall accident victim's brain may have micro tears filled with blood and fluids.
-Over time, this can cause severe brain damage, impacting cognitive function, concentration, memory, and motor function.
+• Traumatic brain injuries: The problem with traumatic brain injuries is that they can escape the notice of medical professionals until it is too late.
+For example, after sustaining trauma to the head, the slipped and fall accident victim’s brain may have micro tears filled with blood and fluids.
+Over time, this can cause severe brain damage, impacting cognitive, concentration, memory, and motor functions.

-- Broken bones: It should be no surprise that fractures are extremely common injuries resulting in a slip and fall accident as it is a natural reflex to tense while bracing for an impact.
+• Broken bones: It should be no surprise that fractures are prevalent injuries resulting in a slip and fall accident, as it is a natural reflex to tense while bracing for an impact.
 It places extra pressure on the bones and makes the body more rigid.
-Broken bones are also common because individuals, who trip, or slip may instinctively throw out their hands to break the fall.
+Broken bones are also common because individuals who trip or slip may instinctively throw out their hands to break the fall.

-- Cumulative trauma disorders: Over time, injuries in a slip and fall accident can cause repeated life-threatening injury to the body, resulting in rashes, arthritis, bursitis, and other degenerative conditions related to repetitive use.
+• Cumulative trauma disorders: Over time, injuries in a slip and fall accident can cause repeated life-threatening bodily injury, resulting in rashes, arthritis, bursitis, and other degenerative conditions related to repetitive use.

-- Head injuries: Concussions, subdural hematomas, and other types of traumatic brain injury are extremely likely to occur because of slipping and falling.
+• Head injuries: Concussions, subdural hematomas, and other traumatic brain injuries are highly likely to occur because of slipping and falling.

-- Ear injuries: Those who slip and fall can end up banging their ears on the ground, which is why all individuals must wear ear protection when walking or playing in areas where there may be uneven terrains, such as sporting fields and hiking trails.
+• Ear injuries: Those who slip and fall can end up banging their ears on the ground, so all individuals must wear ear protection when walking or playing in areas with uneven terrains, such as sporting fields and hiking trails.

-- Burns: Third to first-degree burns are the unfortunate risks of injuries in a slip and fall accident due to poor lighting or cluttered areas near exits or other areas that people must walk through.
+• Burns: Third to first-degree burns are the unfortunate risks of injuries in a slip-and-fall accident due to poor lighting, cluttered areas near exits, or other areas that people must walk through.

-Unfortunately, experiencing a slip and fall accident is extremely common in Central Illinois, leading to thousands of injuries every year.
-If you or a loved one has been injured in a slip and fall accident, you must contact an experienced personal injury lawyer as soon as possible to discuss your legal rights.
+Unfortunately, experiencing a slip and fall accident is extremely common in Central Illinois, leading to thousands of injuries yearly.
+If you or a loved one has been injured in a slip and fall accident, contact an experienced personal injury lawyer to discuss your legal rights as soon as possible.

 Peoria Slip and Fall Injury Claims